AdobeDocs/adobeio-codelabs-campaign-standard/lessons/lesson5.md

 *Note: Visit the codelab [Headless Apps with Project Firefly](https://adobeio-codelabs-barcode-adobedocs.project-helix.page) to learn more about building a headless app for barcode generation.*

-Now that you have it set up in Firefly app, next step is to create a marketing workflow in ACS which takes care of receiving external signals from the app and sending promotion emails.
+Now that you have it set up in Firefly app, next step is to create a marketing workflow in Campaign Standard which takes care of receiving external signals from the app and sending promotion emails.
 To do that, go to *Marketing Activities > Create > Workflow*.
 Define the properties of your workflow, and finish the creation.

 Your new workflow should contain 3 components, in correct order:
 1. External signal